DIY Credit Repair: 11 Steps to Help Fix Your Credit

 5. Watch for responses from credit bureaus and take action

-Because of the Fair Credit Reporting Act (FCRA), credit bureaus must complete an investigation within 30 days of receiving your request.[8]
+Because of the Fair Credit Reporting Act (FCRA), credit bureaus must complete an investigation within 30 to 45 days of receiving your request.[9]
 Investigations are sometimes finished quicker than this, but it may depend on how fast the original lenders or other companies provide the major credit bureaus with the necessary information.

 Finally, you can ask for a statement of dispute to be added to your report.
 This doesn’t change your credit score, but it will be visible to future creditors, indicating that you disagree with an item.